 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-In order to create the perfect stitch, you need to know how to adjust your sewing machine tension.
+To create the perfect stitch, you need to know how to adjust your sewing machine tension.

 But first, what is sewing machine tension?